josuebrunel/myql/README.md

 lokingYQL
 =========

-LokingYQL is a Python wrapper of the Yahoo Query Language.
+MYQL is a Python wrapper of the Yahoo Query Language.

 Yahoo!
 Query Langauge Documentation and Support
 ===============================================